camlab-ethz/GEMS/docs/GEMS_pdbbind.md

     python -m dataprep.construct_dataset --data_dir <data/dir> --save_path <output/path.pt> --data_split PDBbind_data/PDBbind_data_split_cleansplit.json --dataset train --data_dict PDBbind_data/PDBbind_data_dict.json --protein_embeddings ankh_base esm2_t6 --ligand_embeddings ChemBERTa_77M
     ```

+## Run GEMS on the generated datasets

-* **Inference/Training:** You can now run inference or training on the generated PyTorch datasets:
+* **Inference:** You can now run inference or training on the generated PyTorch datasets.
+This command will automatically run inference using the model appropriate for the dataset type (if there is one for the chosen combination of embeddings):
     ```
     python inference.py --dataset_path <path/to/dataset>
     ```
+* **Training:**
     ```
     python train.py --dataset_path <path/to/dataset_file> --run_name <select a run name>
+    ```
+* **Test:**  <br />
+    Test the newly trained model with `test.py`, using the saved stdict and the path to a test dataset as input.
+If you want to test an ensemble of several models, provide all stdicts in a comma-separated string.
+    ```
+    python test.py --dataset_path <path/to/downloaded/test/set> --stdicts <path/to/saved/stdict>
     ```